Images of Gaussian and other stochastic processes under closed, densely-defined, unbounded linear operators: Introduction

 where $T_{j}$ denotes the application of $T$ to the $j$\textsuperscript{th} argument of a function of two or more variables.
 Where we write $T_{1} T_{2} k$, alternative notations such as $T k T^{\ast}$, $T T^{\ast} k$, and $T \overline{T} k$ are also commonly used in the literature.
 As a concrete prototypical example, as per \citet[Section~9.4]{RasmussenWilliams2006}, if $u \sim \GP(m, k)$ is a GP on $X = \Reals$, then $\frac{\rd u}{\rd x} \sim \GP \bigl( \frac{\rd m}{\rd x} , \frac{\partial^{2} k}{\partial x_{1} \partial x_{2}} \bigr)$, and indeed this special case can be justified in the sense of mean-square differentiability \citep[Theorem~9A-2]{PapoulisPillai2002}.

 However, upon close examination, formula \eqref{eq:image_GP} is not completely trivial.
-One elementary question is whether the operators $T_{1}$ and $T_{2}$ commute, or at least whether $T_{1} T_{2} k = T_{2} T_{1} k$; this issue is obscured and not actually solved by notations like $T k T^{\ast}$.
-A more subtle question is whether \eqref{eq:image_GP} is valid for arbitrary linear operators $T$, and in particular for \emph{unbounded} linear operators, and this is the main point of this note.
+One elementary question is whether the operators $T_{1}$ and $T_{2}$ commute, or at least whether $T_{1} T_{2} k = T_{2} T_{1} k$; this issue is arguably obscured rather than solved by notations like $T k T^{\ast}$.
+A more subtle question is whether \eqref{eq:image_GP} is valid for arbitrary linear operators $T$, and in particular for \emph{unbounded} operators.
+This note addresses both these points.

 The unbounded case has present-day practical relevance.
-Many recent applications of GPs, such as numerical and physics-informed GPs \citep{PangKarniadakis2020, RaissiEtAl2018} and probabilistic numerical methods for differential equations \citep{CockayneOatesSullivanGirolami2017a, HennigOsborneKersting2022, OatesCockayneAykroydGirolami2019, PfortnerEtAl2022, Saerkkae2011}, seek to apply \eqref{eq:image_GP} in the case that $T$ is an ordinary or partial differential operator.
-These applications typically then wish to form the conditional distribution of $u$ given an observation of $T u$, for which knowing the prior distribution of $T u$ is a necessary prerequisite.
-However, in the main, these papers mention no boundedness requirements on $T$ and none provides a proof of \eqref{eq:image_GP} in the general unbounded case.
-Some, such as \citet[Appendix~B]{PfortnerEtAl2022}, do state \eqref{eq:image_GP} as a theorem, but add the restriction that $T$ must be a bounded linear operator between Banach spaces of functions.
-In the case of a differential operator, this can only be achieved by carefully setting up the function spaces in an artificial and inflexible way --- e.g.\ by making $T = \frac{\rd}{\rd x}$ a bounded linear operator from $\mathcal{C}^{1} ([0, 1]; \Reals)$ into $\mathcal{C}^{0} ([0, 1]; \Reals)$ with their usual norms --- that obstructs repeated application of $T$, as required for e.g.\ filtering and data assimilation.
-Other authors, e.g.\ \citet{LangeHegermann2021}, give a proof for a measurable linear operator $T$ that commutes with expectation, but do not give sufficient conditions for this commutativity.
+Many recent applications of GPs, such as linearly- and algorithmically-constrained GPs \citep{Jidling2017, LangeHegermann2018, LangeHegermann2021, BesginowLangeHegermann2022}, numerical and physics-informed GPs \citep{PangKarniadakis2020, RaissiEtAl2018} and probabilistic numerical methods for differential equations \citep{CockayneOatesSullivanGirolami2017a, HennigOsborneKersting2022, OatesCockayneAykroydGirolami2019, PfortnerEtAl2022, Saerkkae2011}, seek to apply \eqref{eq:image_GP} in the case that $T$ is an ordinary or partial differential operator.
+These applications typically then wish to form the conditional distribution of $u$ given an observation of $T u$ --- for which it is necessary to know that $T u$ is a GP and to know its mean and covariance structure.
+However, in the main, these papers mention few requirements on $T$ and none provides a proof of \eqref{eq:image_GP} in the general unbounded case.
+Some, such as \citet[Appendix~B]{PfortnerEtAl2022} and \citet[Section~2 and Appendix~A]{HaerkoenenEtAl2023}, do state \eqref{eq:image_GP} as a theorem, but add the restriction that $T$ must be a bounded/continuous operator between Banach/Fr\'echet spaces of functions.
+In the case of a differential operator, this can only be achieved by carefully setting up the function spaces in an artificial and inflexible way --- e.g.~by making $T = \frac{\rd}{\rd x}$ a bounded operator from $\mathcal{C}^{1} ([0, 1]; \Reals)$ into $\mathcal{C}^{0} ([0, 1]; \Reals)$ with their usual norms --- that complicates repeated application of $T$ (as needed, e.g., for filtering and data assimilation).
+Other authors, e.g.~\citet{LangeHegermann2021}, give a proof for a measurable linear operator $T$ that commutes with expectation, but neither stress the sense in which the expectation is meant nor give sufficient conditions for this commutativity.